Child support in Maryland is intended to ensure a child’s custodian receives adequate support, usually from the non-custodial parent.

 A Maryland child support lawyer’s job is to ensure that the child’s custodian is compensated by anyone who is also legally responsible for caring for the child.
-If you are concerned you are being deprived of adequate compensation for caring for your child, or if you’ve just settled a custody battle and are seeking child support compensation, seek out representation from your local child support attorney at Rice Law.
+If you are concerned you are being deprived of adequate compensation for caring for your child, or if you’ve just settled a custody battle and are seeking child support compensation, seek out representation from your local child support attorney at the Law Offices of Randolph Rice.
 We represent Maryland residents throughout Baltimore County, Dundalk, Howard, Anne Arundel, and Rosedale.

 The judge will determine a fair and adequate amount of compensation for child support.
 The figure depends on a number of factors, namely:

 The amount of money paid to the primary custodian may be partially determined by the custody and visitation rights of any parents, custodians, or legal guardians involved in the child’s upbringing.
 The number of overnight stays each parent has with the children has a bearing on child support.

 Maryland uses a fixed formula to calculate child support.
 The formula is called the Child Support Guidelines.
 The court usually orders child support on the basis of the guidelines unless it can be shown that those guidelines would be unjust and inappropriate in a given case.
 Under Maryland law, the formula will be followed unless it produces an “inequitable result.”